feranick/grace-extended/README.md

 1. Default print resolution for all printing devices have been bumped to 300 dpi (from 72dpi).

-2.The vertical toolbar has been extended to include buttons for common operations such as:
+2. The vertical toolbar has been extended to include buttons for common operations such as:
 ASCII import and export, Print settings, Objects, and other data manipulation functions.

 3. Pointer coordinates: under the Window menu, the new function allows the user to click